zkLinkProtocol/zklink-intent-url/docs/develop.md

 ## Overview

-MagicLink is a feature launched by zkLink that converts the act of constructing a transaction into an actionable link.
-MagicLink is a sharable short link to complete specified action in the zkLink Nova network.
-User who has the MagicLink can build a certain transaction easily.
-They can preview, sign the transaction and finally send it to the zkLink Nova network, without understanding the details of the transaction.
-MagicLink can be used for various on-chain activities such as token swaps, voting, and sponsorship.
-It greatly lowers the barrier to entry into the blockchain world.
-More importantly, MagicLink is short, easy to share on social media and webpage.
+MagicLink is a tool provided by zkLink that simplifies blockchain transactions into a shareable short link.
+With MagicLink, users don’t need to understand complex blockchain operations.
+They can click the link, set a few simple parameters, and generate, preview, and sign the transaction, which can then be sent to various networks.
+This short link can easily be shared on social media or websites, making the user experience straightforward and smooth.

+Key uses of MagicLink:

+- Simplified Transactions: Wrap complex on-chain operations into a simple link.
+Users click the link, enter parameters, confirm, and initiate a transaction.
+- Cross-chain Support: MagicLink handles transactions across multiple EVM-compatible networks.
+Users don’t need to worry about lacking tokens on a specific chain—this is managed in the background.
+- Low Barrier of Entry: Users don’t need to understand the details of transactions; just simple inputs and clicks are enough to complete the process.
+- Multiple Use Cases: Supports on-chain activities like token swaps, voting, and sponsorships.

+Imagine you're building an on-chain voting dApp or a red packet dApp.
+Traditionally, beyond deploying smart contracts, you would need to develop and host front-end and back-end services, register domain names, and integrate with Twitter/Telegram for promotion.
+With MagicLink, the development process is greatly simplified.
+You only need to focus on developing the Action.
+Once everything is ready, your dApp is essentially complete.
+Isn't that cool?

+For developers, MagicLink is created through the Action API, where you can define the business logic and customize the behavior based on the use case.
+MagicLink provides a simple, efficient way to interact with the blockchain while giving users a seamless experience.

 **Key Concepts**

-- **Action**: An Action is a standardized API implementation created by developers.
-It accepts certain parameters and returns signable transaction or message, enabling specific on-chain or off-chain activities.
-Actions allow developers to abstract their services to meet user's potential intents, while being maximally flexible by allowing anyone to set parameters when creating a magicLink.
-Actions simplify the process of integrating the "actionables" throughout EVM-compatible networks right into specific environment, allowing users to execute blockchain transactions without switching between different apps or websites.
+- **Action**: An Action is a target implementation for developers and serves as the core functionality behind different MagicLinks.
+Simply put, it’s an abstract class that developers need to implement, which defines a standard interface for Action implementations.
+Through an Action, developers are required to set some necessary metadata, such as the `id`, `version`, `title`, `logo`, and `description`.
+Additionally, they need to guide how the MagicLink constructs transactions.
+Actions also allow for defining data validation, displaying information to MagicLink users, and more.
+We will go into further details in the following sections
 - **MagicLink**: It is a shareable short link that serves as the entry point for executing an action.
 On the page of this short link, users can set a few parameters using selection boxes or input fields.
 After clicking confirm, they can generate and preview the transaction.
-If everything is correct, the user can sign and send it to the zkLink Nova network.
+If everything is correct, the user can sign and send it to the different networks.
 While on a website, a magicLink might immediately initiate a transaction preview in a wallet without redirecting users to a dApp.
 In Telegram, a bot can be used to expand a magicLink into an interactive set of buttons.
 In the future iteration, this function will be expanded to Discord.

 ## Role
+MagicLink involves three key roles from development to sharing and usage:

 - Developer: The role responsible for developing Actions.
 Developers need to implement the Action specifications and submit the code to the repository.
 We (zkLink) will register the reviewed Actions.
 - Intent Creator: The role responsible for creating magicLinks.
 They select a registered Action, configure it, and generate a shareable short link.